gamer321lol/LinWin/README.md

 You MUST run this in a cmd window, runnning this from windows explorer will just make it close after CMDS run

 # Installation
-Download the repo as ZIP, extract and open CMD, CD into the location u unzipped it in (you also must goto the folder inside if there is one) and type in load.
+Download the repo as ZIP, extract and open CMD, goto the folder you extracted it in and run "load.bat"